Fist and rose: Senegal

 The emblem is used by the Socialist Party of Senegal (PS), affiliated to the SI.

 America

 Argentina

 In Argentina, the Socialist Party (PS) has used the emblem alongside several others, sometimes with a narrow version of the flag of Argentina added to the end of the hand as a cuff.
 The party was formerly affiliated to the SI.

 Brazil

 In Brazil, the fist and rose (o punho e a rosa) has been used by the Democratic Labour Party (PDT) since its foundation in 1979.
 The party was admitted as a consultative member of the SI only in 1986, and as a full member in 1989.

-In the logo introduced in 2021, the leafs and stem bear the main colours of the flag of Brazil (yellow, blue and green).
+In the logo introduced in 2021, the leaves and stem bear the main colours of the flag of Brazil (yellow, blue and green).
 Party president Carlos Lupi stated that this was in response to the political use of the national flag by President Jair Bolsonaro.

+Canada

+In Canada, the NDP Socialist Caucus, a left-wing faction in the social democratic New Democratic Party (NDP), has used the Socialist International version of the fist and rose since the group's inception in 1998, though more recently it has used the same fist holding a red flag as an alternate logo.
+The NDP was affiliated with the SI until 2018.

+In Quebec, the Parti de la démocratie socialiste (PDS), until 1995 the New Democratic Party of Quebec (NPDQ) and until 1989 affiliated with the federal NDP, used the left-handed Spanish variant of the fist and rose from the late 1980s until its dissolution in 2002.
+A later iteration of the NPDQ, which existed between 2014 and 2024, did not use the fist and rose.